-- 1. Apply the parking brake, turn ignition key to LOCK, then remove the - 2.
-Insert the key and turn it to OFF.
-Apply the brake pedal and shift to N (Neutral). - 3.
+- 1. Apply the parking brake, turn ignition to the LOCK position, then remove the kev. - 2.
+Reinsert the key and turn the ignition to the OFF position. - 3.
+Press and hold down the brake pedal and shift into N (Neutral). - 4.
 Start the vehicle.